Prof-ThiagoOliveira/blog/content/event/2021-DDBG/index.md

 ---
 title: Visualization and Data Structure

-subtitle: Principles of graph grammar and tidy data - ggplot2
+subtitle: Principles of graph grammar and tidy data - ggplot2 and tidyverse

 event: Data Driven Breeding and Genetics (DDBG)
 event_url: ""